Because the world’s wicked problems need the leaders and best

 - Its engagement with real problems – already global in extent – will expand and deepen

-The search for a permanent dean is underway and will be completed by next summer.
+The search for a permanent dean is underway and will be completed in the coming months.
 It is likely that the size of the faculty will grow over the next few years, and it is possible that a new graduate degree program will be added.
 It will be exciting to watch the possibilities and contributions of the School for Environment and Sustainability unfold.

 For the most updated information about changes to the school, visit the Key Issues site maintained by U-M’s Office of Public Affairs.